AWegnerGitHub/smokeapi/docs/index.rst

 Supported Features
 ------------------

--  Read and (soon) write functionality via the API.
+-  Read and write functionality via the API.
 -  Retrieve multiple pages of results with a single call and merge all the results into a single response.
 -  Throw exceptions returned by the API for easier troubleshooting.